shenglin1991/cra-magnifaik/README.md

 ## Integrate with editors

 This repo use NX, Angular, Ngrx.

-Please make sure you have node installed
+Please make sure you have nodejs installed.

-Now you should install also Yarn npm install -g yarn
+Now you should install also Yarn.
+`npm install -g yarn`

 ## Start the application
 Firstly you can install all dependencies,
 Run `yarn install` to install all dependencies.

-Run `yarn start` to start the development server.
+Run `yarn cra` to start the development server.

 ## Explore the project graph